-What are Benefits in Kind and how does Benefit in Kind work?
+What are Benefits in Kind for UK contracting professionals and how does Benefit in Kind work?
 In short, when we look at what does BiK mean, it stands for Benefits in Kind.
 To clarify, benefits may be provided by an employer to an employee during the course of their work.
 As a result, the BiK and are subject to BiK tax under the UK tax system.
 Therefore, what is BIK tax and how does BiK work for limited company contractors?
 In addition, how do we calculate the tax on Benefits in Kind?

 Benefits in Kind are not a straightforward area to follow for the layman.
 In fact, it can be a little confusing too if you are new to this.
-Key to note, in most cases a UK contractor will let their accountant look after the BiK reporting each year.
+Therefore, in most cases a UK contractor will let their accountant look after the BiK reporting each year.
 However, this guide covers this area in more detail.
 As a result, UK contractors can see for themselves how the system actually works in practice.

 In this guide for UK contractors and small business owners, we will investigate various aspects of employer benefits for employees.
 We will look at how they work and how they are taxed in the UK.
 Therefore, some areas which we will cover are: